kopp/minipython/docs/tutorials/music.rst

 .. note::

-    MicroPython helps you to simplify such melodies.
+    MiniPython helps you to simplify such melodies.
 It'll remember the octave and duration values until you next change them.
 As a result, the example above can be re-written as::